astronomer/docs/archived_software_docs/version-0.27/quickstart.md

 The first user to log in to the Astronomer platform will become a System Admin by default.
 Additional users can be added via the Software UI or CLI.
 For more information on user permissions at the platform level, read [Manage Users on Astronomer Software](manage-platform-users.md).

-## Step 7: Create an Airflow Deployment
+## Step 7: Create an Apache Airflow® Deployment

 In the Software UI, use the **New Deployment** menu to configure the following: